Food and cookery topic books

 Olaf Hajek’s Fantastic Fruits by Olaf Hajek

-Each exotic fruit – 25 in total – is treated to an enchanting and immersive illustration, and faced by a detailed page of engrossing narrative non-fiction.
+Each fantastic fruit – 25 in total – is treated to an enchanting and immersive illustration, and faced by a detailed page of engrossing narrative non-fiction.
 Children will learn how American blueberries leave your tongue blue, melons are related to cucumbers and dried plums can be used to create artwork.
 A high-quality text, this is a useful option for KS2 teachers looking for suitable material to use for impetus and modelling when teaching non-fiction writing.
 Fantastic Fruits is also a spectacular statement large format hardback book to display in the school library.

 Olaf Hajek's Fantastic Fruits by Olaf Hajek